We are Well Done Games.

 We work mainly in Godot and Unity, although we are tool-agnostic if the situation demands for it.
 We are not scared to try new things, in fact, we rarely do the same thing twice.

 A man of thousand interests, Alex tried to combine everything he enjoys and landed in game development.
 While focusing on game design and programming, he also enjoys to draw a thing here and there and have a jam on his synthesizer or guitar.

 His newest obsession is the Godot Engine and the ecosystem around it.
 Also he is currently sinking much time into urban planning videos/books and the Dune novels.
-He plays a few instruments and mastered none of them.
+He dove head-forward into quite a few creative endeavores and mastered none of them.
 A true jack of all trades.

 Andi is our artistic genius.
 He likes to draw cute cartoon characters and make awesome 3D models, all in his quite unique style.